 Want to keep your head above water in post-meltdown America?
 Here's some ways to get your own bailout bucks — without a W2.

 If you're like the more than nine percent of Americans currently unemployed, your "Yes We Can!" has lately lost some of its gusto.
 You've hit up everyone you know for work, including your mom, your ex, and your ex's ex.
-Face it: jobs are about as easy to find these days as your hedge-fund manager's home phone number.
+Let's face it: jobs are about as easy to find these days your hedge-fund manager's home phone number.
 Meanwhile, you're broker than Iceland and you're in need of a serious cash infusion.

 Fortunately, a little bit of hustle and a can-do attitude are the ingredients necessary for a moneymaking rain dance.
 We've put together a few pointers for thriving in post-meltdown America that you probably won't find posted on the wall at the unemployment office.
 And remember, if these fail you, there's always prostitution and food service (two jobs that require the same skills — just in different uniforms).
 Get out your umbrellas!

 Do you have a little time and dough to invest in a career upgrade?
 Here are three degrees you can get quickly that will give you an excellent shot at skipping the bread line.

 EMT CERTIFICATION It's hard work, and not for the faint of heart, but a basic EMT license will get you onto the bottom rung of the health-care ladder — a field that still has a clear path for advancement, and that's growing at a tremendous clip despite (or perhaps because of) our nation's woes.
 Northeastern University offers basic EMT classes running from June 30 to September 19 for $1323.